merp101/merp101.github.io/index.md

 </button> <!-- can be changed --->

 <button id="d_worker-button">
- Hire a depressed worker   10 layers
+ Hire a depressed worker for 10 layers
  </button>

  <button id="s_worker-button">